 Growth Orienteering is a 3-step approach to ensuring all bases are covered.

-It starts with Step 1 - Agree the Destination, which combines an external environment scan with the exploration of possible futures (including a demise scenario) to inspire thinking of where and how you can close your growth gap via Growth Terrains.
+It starts with Step 1 - Agree the Destination, which combines an external environment scan with the exploration of possible futures to inspire thinking of where and how to grow, and set the Growth Ambition.

 Where to from here?